Now accepting Telehealth appointments. Schedule a virtual visit.

 ADHD

-To differentiate ordinary inattention or hyperactivity, a trained professional such as Dr. Raccuglia ensures that the behaviors meet the following characteristics and that they are:
+To differentiate ordinary stress or lack of focus from ADHD, a trained professional such as Dr. Raccuglia ensures that the behaviors meet specific medical criteria.
+The symptoms must be:

 • Severe